Four-fermion interaction from torsion as dark energy

-without varying it with respect to the torsion tensor \cite{PR,Fre}.
-The first term in the parentheses is the Kibble-Hehl-Datta axial-axial interaction modified by the Holst term \cite{PR}.
-The third term originates from the nonminimal coupling of fermions to gravity proposed in \cite{Fre} and has a parity-preserving, vector-vector form.
-The second term appears if both the Holst term and the above nonminimal coupling are present \cite{Fre}.
-It has a parity-violating, vector-axial form.
-Although the four-fermion interaction terms in (\ref{Lagr2}) appear nonrenormalizable, we note that $\mathfrak{L}_e$ is an effective Lagrangian density in which only the metric tensor and spinor fields are dynamical variables.
-The original Lagrangian density $\mathfrak{L}$ (\ref{Lagr1}), in which the torsion tensor is also a dynamical variable, is quadratic in spinor fields and hence renormalizable \cite{dark}.
+without varying it with respect to the torsion tensor \cite{PR,Fre}.\footnote{ Although the four-fermion interaction terms in (\ref{Lagr2}) appear nonrenormalizable, we note that $\mathfrak{L}_\textrm{e}$ is an effective Lagrangian density in which only the metric tensor and spinor fields are dynamical variables.
+The original Lagrangian density $\mathfrak{L}$ (\ref{Lagr1}), in which the torsion tensor is also a dynamical variable, is quadratic in spinor fields and hence renormalizable \cite{dark}. } The terms in the big parentheses on the right of (\ref{Lagr2}) correspond to the potential of the spinor fields, $V(\psi,\bar{\psi})$ \cite{CW}.
+The first one is the Perez-Rovelli modification of the Kibble-Hehl-Datta axial-axial interaction due to the Holst term \cite{PR}.
+The third one originates from the nonminimal coupling of fermions to gravity proposed in \cite{Fre} and has a parity-preserving, vector-vector form.
+The second one appears if both modifications are present \cite{Fre} and has a parity-violating, vector-axial form.

 We now follow the steps of \cite{dark}.
-The effective energy-momentum tensor corresponding to (\ref{Lagr2}), $T_{ik}=\frac{2}{\sqrt{-g}}\frac{\delta\mathfrak{L}_e}{\delta g^{ik}}$, is given by
+The effective energy-momentum tensor corresponding to (\ref{Lagr2}), $T_{ik}=\frac{2}{\sqrt{-g}}\frac{\delta\mathfrak{L}_\textrm{e}}{\delta g^{ik}}$, is given by

 Substituting (\ref{HeDa}) into (\ref{emt}) gives

 The first term on the right-hand side of (\ref{ten}) is the energy-momentum tensor for a Dirac field without torsion.
 The terms in the parentheses correspond to a vacuum energy density,